Read transcripts of debates in both Houses

 Access videos, worksheets, lesson plans and games

-Demand for space has meant the Parliamentary Estate now extends beyond the Palace of Westminster and covers historic and listed buildings north of Bridge Street.
+The Parliamentary Estate extends beyond the Palace of Westminster and covers historic and listed buildings north of Bridge Street.

 The site of Canon Row, along with the buildings that stand there now, have a long and interesting history.